 It cites a recent comprehensive study that compares the health of farm animals from before GM feed was introduced into the diet to 26 years later when GM feed was 90%+ of the animal feed regimen.

 The study finds there is no significant difference that they can attribute to the GM feed.

 What about Herbicides?

-Some GM plants are made to tolerate disease and most herbicides.
+Scientists make some crops tolerate disease and most herbicides.
 Monsanto’s “Roundup Ready” seeds can tolerate the herbicide Round Up.
-It was developed so that farmers could spray their crops to get rid of weeds without damaging the crops.
+They develop these crops so that farmers can spray their crops to get rid of weeds without damaging the crops.